OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 * **Frontend Development (React):**

 Frontend development involves creating the user interface and designing interactive components.
 The user interface is designed to be responsive, visually appealing, and user-friendly.
-React components are used to manage the state and facilitate dynamic updates while the Bootstrap framework provides a more visually appealing interface.
+React components are used to manage the state and facilitate dynamic updates while the Bootstrap framework provides a more visually appealing interface with responsive layouts and pre-styled components.